getditto/image-builder/utils/public-ami-cleanup/README.md

 ## How it Works

-1. Fetches all public AMIs with the `capa-ami-` prefix from all configured regions
+1. Fetches ALL AMIs (public and private) with the `capa-ami-` prefix from all configured regions
-2. Identifies root AMIs (those in us-east-1) and their copies in other regions
+2. Identifies root AMIs (those in us-east-1) and groups their copies from other regions as children
+3. Displays proper tree structure even when root AMIs are already private
-3. Presents an interactive tree view for selection
+4. Presents an interactive tree view showing status of each AMI (PUBLIC/PRIVATE)
+5. Allows selection of public AMIs only
-4. Upon confirmation, modifies the selected AMIs to remove public access
+6. Upon confirmation, modifies the selected AMIs in the background to remove public access
+7. Updates the display in real-time to show the new status

 ## Notes

 - AMIs are grouped by their source relationship (copies are shown under their source AMI)
+- Private root AMIs are displayed with their public children properly grouped underneath
 - The tool only affects AMIs owned by your account
+- Only PUBLIC AMIs can be selected and made private
+- AMIs that are already PRIVATE are shown but cannot be selected
+- The app remains open after making changes, allowing you to continue working
 - Making an AMI private cannot be undone through this tool